Skip to content

 Ping G430 Max 10K Driver Review

 The Ping G430 Max 10K driver has been released as a new 2024 model, adding to the hugely successful G430 range.
-Everything we know about the driver.
+What is different with this version?

 Since being launched at the start of the 2023, the four G430 models – the Max, LST (Low Spin Technology), SFT (Straight Flight Technology) and HL (High Launch) – have been a real hit.

-Now the most forgiving version yet has hit the market after the G430 Max 10K was added to the USGA Conforming List ahead of a 2024 launch.
+Now the most forgiving version yet has hit the market after the G430 Max 10K was unveiled as the latest version and a new driver for 2024.

-What do we know about the 10K driver?
-How does it differ from the existing G430 drivers?
+How does the G430 Max differ from the existing G430 drivers?
 What technologies have Ping incorporated?
 We detail everything you need to know.

 RELATED: Review of the Ping G430 Drivers